 You might think all you need to do for your lips is to put some balm on them.
 That’s a good thing to do, of course, but it’ll be much more effective if you’ve taken a few other steps first.

-Step 1: DIY Lip Scrub to Exfoliate
+Step 1: Exfoliate Lips with DIY Sugar Scrub

 Touch your lips right now.
 Feel any rough spots?
 That’s most likely dead skin.
 In order to get your lips to absorb and hold moisture, you’re going to have to get the dead skin off.
-(Same basic principal as the exfoliating on the rest of your face, actually.)
+(Same basic principle as the exfoliating on the rest of your face, actually.)
 There are a few ways to exfoliate, like going over your lips gently with a toothbrush or a damp washcloth, but my favorite way to slough off the dead skin is with a homemade sugar scrub.

 - If your coconut oil is in a very solid state, you will need to soften it somewhat.
 I tend to use these masks when I’m taking a bath, so if I let the glass bowl sit in the warm water for a few minutes, the coconut oil becomes the perfect consistency for lip application.
 Don’t get it too hot though, because it will melt the sugar if you do, and you want the sugar to remain granulated.